openvinotoolkit/openvino/docs/articles_en/openvino-workflow/generative-ai-models-guide.rst

 Moreover, Optimum-Intel applies several model optimizations, such as weight compression and using stateful form by default, that further simplify the model exporting flow.
 You can still use the regular conversion path if the model comes from outside the Hugging Face ecosystem, such as in its source framework format (PyTorch, TensorFlow, etc.).

-Model optimization can be performed within Hugging Face or directly using NNCF as described in the :doc:`weight compression guide <weight_compression>`.
+Model optimization can be performed within Hugging Face or directly using NNCF as described in the :doc:`weight compression guide <model-optimization-guide/weight-compression>`.

 Inference code that uses native API cannot benefit from Hugging Face pipelines.
 You need to write your custom code or take it from the available examples.
 Below are some examples of popular Generative AI scenarios: